JEC1100/CV/README.md

 # Hello there! 👋
 Hello there!
 I'm James, a passionate junior full-stack developer from Newcastle.
-I love problem-solving and am very excited to find a great first role to continue learning and make significant meaningful contributions to a product.
+I love problem-solving and am very excited to find a great first role, incredibly eager to learn new tech stacks and languages-whilst making significant meaningful contributions to a product.

-Three things really excite me.
-Possibility.
-Ideas.
-Connecting humans to their needs and to each other via technology.
+Three things really excite me: Possibility; Ideas; Connecting humans to their needs and to each other via technology.

 We are living through exhilarating times.
 User stories can be implemented at a faster pace than ever before.
 So much is possible.

 My current focus is to spend every day upskilling as a developer.
-I'm excited about working on new tech stacks, with a busy team.
+I'm excited about working as part of a busy team, under pressure.

 ## Skills